cavilosa/FSND/projects/02_trivia_api/starter/README.md

     "success": False,
     "error": 400,
     "message": "bad request"
+},
+{
+  "error": 404,
+  "messages": "resource not found",
+  "success": false
+},
+{
+  "error": 422,
+  "messages": "You are trying to delete a question that does not exists in the database.", "success": false
 }
 ```

-The API will return w error types:
+The API can return these error types:

-    404 - resource not found,
+* 404 - resource not found,
-    400 - bad request,
+* 400 - bad request,
-    422 - You are trying to delete a question that does not exists in the database.
+* 422 - You are trying to delete a question that does not exists in the database.

 ## Endpoints